roXtra/services/servicetemplate/README.md

 1. {action}-config.tsx - defines the UI of the service which will later be embedded into Processes
 2. {action}-service.ts - defines the functional code which gets fired when the service will be executed

+## Building

+When you have finished development and want to build the services including this service, you should execute the "buildbundle" script inside the package.json in the root of this repo.

+If you want to build this single service, just execute following scripts inside the package.json related to this service in a specific order:
+1. lint
+2. build
+3. copyandzip

+After that there should be a zip file named like the service's directory name.
+This is your ready-to-install bundled service.

 ## Debugging
 As for now debugging your service code is not possible.
 We suggest to use "console.log" to output debug information to the browser console.
+Nevertheless there are no console statements allowed when this service is being sent to us, so do not forget to delete or comment out these statements before sending this service to us.

 ## Testing
 For testing, we highly recommend that you go for mocking where possible, so you do not depend on a running roXtra server